davidaramant/blog-content/content/post/the-buddhabrot-part-3.md

 Can you think of an optimization we haven't talked about?
 Hint: it would make things twice as fast...

 If you guessed something involving _symmetry_ you are correct.
 The Mandelbrot set is perfectly symmetrical across the real axis.
-For the purpose of the Buddhabrot, we _could_ mirror everything we did and thereby find points twice as fast, at the cost of making it mirrored.
+For the purpose of the Buddhabrot, we _could_ mirror the trajectories we plot and thereby make everything twice as fast.
+However, since we're picking random starting points, you lose a bit of visual interest by making the Buddhabrot symmetrical.
 We'll revisit this when I talk about the final rendering, but this is one optimization I intentionally skipped.

 ## Summary